 January 27 – April 3, 2017

-CMATO Executive Director and Curator for the exhibition, Tish Greenwood, points out, “In Corita's serigraphs, you see an adventurous and non-conformist spirit that twists, flips, and stretches our presuppositions about the world around us.
-Her imagination and her belief in the power of text and images to transmute the everyday into something special is remarkable."
+CMATO’s Executive Director and Curator of the exhibition, Tish Greenwood, points out, “In Corita’s serigraphs, you see an adventurous and non-conformist spirit that twists, flips and stretches our presuppositions about the world around us.
+Her imagination and her belief in the power of text and images to transmute the everyday into something special is remarkable.”

-Work by Corita Kent is held in many major museum collections including The Whitney, Museum of Fine Arts, Boston and The Metropolitan Museum of Art in New York.
-Several pieces in this exhibition are on loan from local collectors as well as the Corita Art Center, Los Angeles.
+Works by Corita Kent are held in many major collections including the Whitney Museum of Fine Arts, Boston and the Metropolitan Museum of Art.